Ethan1440/Calendar-Project/README.md

 # Calendar-Project
-Simple calendar project developed for Solved.
+Simple calendar project developed for Solved interview process.
 The calendar is only compatible with desktop screen sizes.

 Notes:
 * The script had to be cut from the html file as google and Windows Defender were flaging it with a false positive for viruses.